Last updated on October 22, 2025

 Sulfurous Mire | Illustration by Titus Lunter

-But I think there’s one problem with snow lands.
-Or at least there could be.
+There could be one problem with snow lands.
 They don’t have any drawbacks.
 At least not from an inherent mechanical perspective, if we don’t consider prices and hate cards.
 Playing snow lands in your deck will almost always be better.
 In Modern and Commander, you can add plenty of cards from Magic’s history that use snow lands to your advantage.
 They can make your opponent second guess your strategy even when you don’t have a single snow card other than basic lands in your deck.
 That takes some degree of choice away.

-They run the risk of becoming stale and obvious.
+Snow cards run the risk of becoming stale and obvious.
 If every deck you cross paths with plays snow lands, the novelty begins to wear out.
-You’ll no longer deceive your opponents because they’ll just expect everyone to have at least some snow lands in their deck.
+Whenever WotC decides to return to a snowy plane or bring back a bunch of snow cards, they sometimes overcorrect and make things much worse.

-Let’s hypothetically say all lands cost the same.
-You can choose from every cycle of basic lands that’s ever been printed in Magic to put into your deck.
 I’m a firm supporter of the idea that what lands you choose for your decks says something about you as player.
-Unless you’re just grabbing whatever lands you have lying around, you’ll try to pick something that you think looks pretty or that fits your deck’s theme.
+Unless you just grab whatever lands you have lying around, you try to pick something you like or fits your deck’s theme.

 Winter is Leaving